C0dekid/Simple-CURL-request-for-Webresolver.nl/README.md

 How to use the `ResolverOOP.php` script:

-This is a advanced code, but easier to use than the other one.
+This is an advanced code, but easier to use than the other one.
 Copy the code from line `1` to `48` and paste this code on a new file for example `MyWebresolverClass.php`.
 Then include this class by putting `require_once("path/to/MyWebresolverClass.php");` on top of your index.php file.

 Then update line `48` and enter your API key: `$webresolver = new WebresolverNL("0000-0000-0000-0000");` Elsewhere in your script you can use this variable by using this example code: